d-krupke/cpsat-primer/README.md

    d.
 Substitute these by canonical representations

    e.
 Probe some variables to detect if they are actually fixed or detect further equivalences.
-4. Load the preprocessed model into the underlying SAT-solver and create the linear relaxation.
+4. Load the preprocessed model into the underlying solver and create the linear relaxations.
-5. **Search for an optimal solution using the SAT-model (LCG) and the linear relaxation.**
+5. **Search for solutions and bounds with the different solvers until the lower and upper bound match or a termination criterion is reached*
 6. Transform solution back to original model.

 This is taken from [this talk](https://youtu.be/lmy1ddn4cyw?t=434) and slightly extended.

-#### The use of linear programming techniques
+### The use of linear programming techniques

 As already mentioned before, CP-SAT also utilizes the (dual) simplex algorithm and linear relaxations.
 The linear relaxation is implemented as a propagator and potentially executed at every node in the search tree